Glovo/foodi-ml-dataset/README.md

 The hyperparameters of the model are included here [link](benchmarks/adapt/options/adapt/foodi-ml/i2t.yaml)
 # Citation
-This paper is under review.
-In the meanwhile you can cite it in arxiv: https://arxiv.org/abs/2110.02035
+You can cite our paper in arxiv: https://arxiv.org/abs/2110.02035